Supported Decision-Making Process and Participant Outcomes Evaluation

 WHY IS THIS NEEDED?

 To conduct a comprehensive evaluation of SDMNY, including assessing the pilots and educational campaign, to determine the strengths of the program and assess replicability.
-The outcome of this DDPC initiative is to demonstrate that Supported Decision-Making is a functioning alternative to surrogate decision-making and should be exhausted prior to anyone seeking, or being granted, guardianship over a person with intellectual and/or developmental disabilities.
+The outcome of this DDPC initiative is to demonstrate that supported decision-making is a functioning alternative to surrogate decision-making and should be exhausted prior to anyone seeking, or being granted, guardianship over an individual with intellectual and/or developmental disabilities (IDD).
 The goal will be to expand the models statewide and to serve as a model for other states exploring issues of guardianship.

 HOW WILL THIS PROJECT HELP?